 Areas of Application?

 Acrylic silicone is the definitive choice for bonding laminar plexiglass.
 It efficiently prevents air inclusions in the substrates as the thickly applied adhesive blends in seamlessly.
 Thereby, it fills all the gaps.
 It also acts as a sealant during the bonding process and has a gap-filling effect.

 How to Apply?

 Acrylic silicone is applied in thick beads.
-As usual, both substrates should be grease, dirt, dust, and oil clean.
-Importantly, applying the adhesive ensures that the air between the two substrates can escape toward the outer edges when joining.
-Once the glue is applied, you can join the substrates and fix them.
+Both substrates should be grease, dirt, dust, and oil clean as usual.
+Applying the adhesive ensures that the air between the two substrates can escape toward the outer edges when joining.
+Once the glue is used, you can join the substrates and fix them.

 How to Glue Plexiglass with Acrylic Adhesive?